PEOPLE IN INDONESIA

 Indonesia is a culturally very diverse nation.
 Ethnic identities are not always clear, stable (even for individuals), or agreed upon; ethnic groups may appear or profess to be more distinct socially or culturally than they actually are.
 But there are about 350 recognized ethnolinguistic groups in Indonesia, 180 of them located in Papua; 13 languages have more than 1 million speakers (see below).
 Javanese make up 45 percent of the population, Sundanese 14 percent, Madurese 7.5 percent, coastal Malays 7.5 percent, and others 26 percent.
 [Source: Library of Congress]

-Indonesians have traditionally been categorized as people of Malay stock.
-They are typically short (males average 1.5 to 1.6 meters in height) and have wavy black hair and a medium brown complexion.
-They are regarded as mix of southern Mongols, Proto-Malays, Polynesians, and in some areas, Arab, Indian or Chinese.
+Indonesians have traditionally been categorized as people of Malay stock but are also regarded as mix of southern Mongols, Proto-Malays, Polynesians, and in some areas, Arab, Indian or Chinese.
 The main non-Malay people are ethnic groups who live in West Papua (Irian Jaya, on New Guinea) and nearby islands.
 They are Melansian and related to people in Papua New Guinea and islands in the southwest Pacific Ocean.
 Some places such as Timor are regarded as Malay, Melanesian mix.

+Malays evolved from the migration of people southward from present-day Yunnan in China and eastward from the peninsula to the Pacific islands, where Malyo-Polynesian languages still predominate.
 The Malays arrived in several, continuous waves and displaced the Orang Asli (aboriginals) and pre-Islamic or proto Malay.
 Early Chinese and Indian travelers that visited Malaysia reported village farming metal-using settlements.

 Combination of the colonial Kambujas of Hindu-Buddhism faith, the Indo-Persian royalties and traders as well as traders from southern China and elsewhere along the ancient trade routes, these peoples together with the aborigine Negrito Orang Asli and native seafarers and Proto Malays intermarried each other's and thus a new group of peoples was formed and became to be known as the Deutero Malays, today they are commonly known as the Malays.